Closing an AWS account - AWS Organizations

 • AWS SDKs: CloseAccount

-If you want to protect an AWS account from accidental closure, you can create an IAM policy to specify which accounts are exempt from closure.
+If you want to protect a member account from accidental closure, you can create an IAM policy to specify which accounts are exempt from closure.
 Any member account protected with these policies can’t be closed.
 This can't be accomplished with an SCP, because they don't affect principals in the management account.

 You can create an IAM policy that denies closing accounts in either of two ways:

-Example IAM policies that prevent AWS account closures
+Example IAM policies that prevent member account closures

 You can attach the following policy to an identity in your management account.
 This policy prevents principals in the management account from closing any member account that is tagged with the aws:ResourceTag tag global condition key, the AccountType key and the Critical tag value.